Hobatere Lodge is located outside the western gate to Etosha.

 Hobatere Lodge: Our full report

-Situated between Damaraland and Etosha National Park, but somewhat off the obvious route, Hobatere Lodge was re-opened under community ownership in April 2015, having been closed for some years.
+Situated between Damaraland and the great Etosha National Park, but somewhat off the obvious route, Hobatere Lodge was re-opened under community ownership in April 2015, having been closed for some years.
 The lodge is set on its own 8,800 hectare concession, a short distance from the Galton Gate into the west of the park, and offers game drives in both areas.

 Hobatere was for many years under private ownership, but following refurbishment it is now 100% community owned through the #Khoadi //Hoas Conservancy.
 It is managed by the same team as at Grootberg Lodge and Fish River Lodge.